 14 Elements Of The Process Safety Management

-14 elements generally makes up the process; the elements are interlinked and also interdependent.
+14 elements generally make up the process; the elements are interlinked and also interdependent.
 The elements are:

 - Process Safety Information